This is an October 2018 update of a post published in January 2015.

 You can use it to monetize your newsletter or to find opportunities for sponsored posts.

-Here’s my profile there:
+Here’s my profile:

 I have already worked with /syndicate and it has been a great pleasure.

+I’m sure you are already making money with sponsored posts on your blog.
 If not, I hope this small guide will help you start with this monetization method.

 What do you think?

 Do you have any other resources to add?